 Christian Community Homes and Services – Hudson Campus is a small non-profit facility located in Hudson, Wisconsin.
-After receiving an A overall grade, this nursing home has the distinction of being one of the 100 best facilities in Wisconsin.
-This is an impressive accomplishment in a state with a long list of high-end nursing homes.
-Based on our assessment, this facility is just about as as good as it gets.
-Scroll down to find this nursing home's category grades, which are also impressive.
-It is hard to find any major flaws in this facility's profile.
+With an A overall grade, we ranked this facility in the top fifth of all facilities in the nation.
+Based on our assessment, this facility is simply as good as it gets.
+Scroll down to find this facility's category grades, which are also strong.
+It's hard to find any major flaws in this facility's profile.

 Christian Community Homes and Services – Hudson Campus